** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 AddedMaterialg = AddedMaterialL / TotalVolume * TargetBatchSizeL * MaterialDensity

-See how it’s done in Figure 4.
+See how it’s done in Figure 2.4.

-As already explained, Action can be added to the field.
+As already explained, an Action can be added to the field.
 Each time a field's value is changed, an action will be executed.

 It was already explained that the Create Formulations button requires an additional record reference helper field.
-In Example 3 - Button with Helper Field, the helper field is located outside of the repeatable row group.
+In Example - Button with Helper Field, the helper field is located outside of the repeatable row group.
 Now, in order to establish a link between each row in the table with the formulation created, you need to place a helper field inside a repeatable row.

 Given the fact that the helper field is now inside the repeatable row, each line of the button script should be updated to access value for each row using FormulaHelper[i], therefore the button script needs to be modified, like this: